 A Renewal of Creative Energy in Switzerland

 Rachmaninoff chose the name “Senar” for his villa on Lake Lucerne, incorporating his and his wife’s first names: Sergei and Natalya Rachmaninoff.
 He signed his letters “William Tell of Villa Senar.”
 For seven years, from 1932 to 1939, he spent the summer months here with his family.
 And indeed, in the tranquility of his Swiss retreat, Rachmaninoff finally found his way back to composing.
 It was here that he wrote the Rhapsody on a Theme of Paganini, Op.
-43, which became one of his best-loved scores.
+43, which became one of his best-loved scores (the Lucerne Festival Orchestra will perform the piece on 16 August 2023 with pianist Beatrice Rana).
 (Jokingly referring to the high cost of having his Hertenstein home constructed, Rachmaninoff called it “a little way to pay off all the foolishness I allowed myself when building the Villa Senar”).
-And it was here that he composed the Third Symphony, with which Riccardo Chailly and the Lucerne Festival Orchestra in 2019 launched the grand Rachmaninoff cycle that they will continue this summer with performances of the First Symphony and the Fourth Piano Concerto (with Daniil Trifonov as the soloist).
+And it was here that he composed the Third Symphony, with which Riccardo Chailly and the Lucerne Festival Orchestra in 2019 launched the grand Rachmaninoff cycle.

 Incidentally, Rachmaninoff personally introduced his Paganini Rhapsody to the Lucerne Festival audience.
 In the summer of 1939, one year after the Lucerne International Music Festival was founded (today’s Lucerne Festival), he also performed Beethoven’s First Piano Concerto together with what was then called the Festival Orchestra under the baton of the Swiss conductor Ernest Ansermet.
 In its review of the concert, the Neue Zürcher Zeitung praised “the stupendous lightness of his technique, his enchantingly delicate touch, and the transparency of his performance,” concluding that Rachmaninoff had “earned the love of the masses despite his dignified reserve.”